 REAL Services volunteers provide nutrition, self-sufficiency, education, and protection for 30,000 people in Northern Indiana each year.

-REAL Services seeks to add quality to the lives of its clients, while supporting their ability to live independently for as long as possible.
+REAL Services seeks to add quality to the lives of the people we serve, while supporting their ability to live independently for as long as possible.
 We hope that here you'll discover and partake in a fulfilling opportunity to serve others.

 Volunteer Opportunities

-Care Connections is a full-service center for caregivers to find resources and receive support and education that is crucial to helping them provide superior care to their loved one living with Alzheimer’s of other dementia.
-Volunteers can help in the adult day center, or the library.
-Many opportunities are available.
+Caregiver Connections is a full-service center for caregivers to find resources and receive support and education that is crucial to helping them provide superior care to their loved one living with Alzheimer’s or other dementias.
+Volunteers can help in a wide variety of activities.

 Dementia Friends